IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Reports
 States reports must include "sufficient data and statistics"[^113] to allow treaty bodies to asses progress in men's equal enjoyment of their rights.
-That is, State's reports must include sex-disaggregated data when ever it is available or explanations for why it is not.
+That is, State's reports must include sex-disaggregated data when it is available or explanations for why it is not available.

 > Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women[^114]